mrvnthss/mind-brain-behavior/README.md

 There is an emerging body of research that attempts to address these issues by drawing inspiration from developmental psychology.
 In particular, there are promising developments in network design that reflect an emerging understanding of physical principles (intuitive physics), and in unsupervised training schemes that attempt to mimic the predominantly exploratory learning characteristic of infancy.
 In my essay, I review two recent contributions to this area of research by Stetter and Lang ([2021](#stetter)) and Piloto et al. ([2022](#piloto)).
 The former have introduced a network that learns the dynamics of its environment in an unsupervised manner, mimicking the exploratory learning observed in human infants, while the latter have designed a network that is capable of learning intuitive physics from visual data alone by prioritizing object-level representations and exploiting the violation-of-expectation paradigm popular in developmental psychology.

 You can find the essay here: [essays/development-of-perception-and-action.pdf](essays/development-of-perception-and-action.pdf)

+## Technical Reports

+### Collecting, Processing, and Analyzing EEG Data

+- **Module**: Imaging and Recording Brain Activity (MBB-MA-AM-4)
+- **Seminar**: Electroencephalography (S1)

+The EEG seminar that's part of the [Mind, Brain and Behavior](https://www.uni-giessen.de/de/studium/studienangebot/master/mbb) program consists of theoretical sessions that focus on the theory behind EEG, as well as practical lab sessions that teach students how to conduct EEG experiments and how to collect, preprocess, and analyze EEG data.
+The report that you can find in this repository focuses on the latter aspects.
+Using the passive auditory oddball task as an example, I discuss the entire process of conducting an EEG experiment, including EEG preparation and data collection, data preprocessing, and data analysis.

+Data preprocessing and analysis were performed in MATLAB (The MathWorks Inc., [2023](#matlab)) using common EEG toolboxes, such as EEGLAB (Delorme & Makeig, [2004](#eeglab)), ERPLAB (Lopez-Calderon & Luck, [2014](#erplab)), and others.

+You can find the report here: [reports/eeg.pdf](reports/eeg.pdf).

 ## LaTeX Template